 - Cost-cutting and selling as much as possible in as little time as possible.

-This might also happen if the user is using a custom ROM, or if the device bootloader is unlocked.
+This might also happen if the user uses a custom ROM or the device bootloader is unlocked.
 There are ways to get by these issues, but they don’t come easy.

 There is an exemption allowed by Google to bypass the error message barrier that it has set up.
-The user has to submit a ‘Google Services Framework ID’, which is a unique identifier generated by Google Play Services, in order to sign in to the device.
+The user must submit a ‘Google Services Framework ID’, a unique identifier generated by Google Play Services, to sign in to the device.
 Google allows a maximum of 100 “custom ROM” blocking exemptions per account, so in case the user factory resets the device, it gets deducted from those 100 allowances.
-As of yet IMEI submissions are working, but soon they won’t.
+As of yet, IMEI submissions are working, but soon they won’t.

-For a country like China which is one of the largest producers and consumers of such Google uncertified Android devices – this bypassing is impossible.
+This bypassing is impossible for a country like China, which is one of the largest producers and consumers of such Google uncertified Android devices.
 Google’s apps and services are blocked throughout China, and blacklisted manufacturers might tempt users to use illegitimate third-party “Google App Loader” to get the new security measure adopted.